-The two Vice Consuls presented key changes in the national interest exception criteria.
-During the pandemic foreign nationals located in the UK, Ireland or Schengen areas have not been permitted to travel to the United States unless they fell into certain categories for exceptions.
-Objective exceptions are granted for students, spouses of US Citizens, parents of US citizen unmarried children, lawful permanent residents and their spouses and children, diplomats and crew members.
-Subjective exceptions exist as well, but must be requested from a US consulate or embassy or authorized persons at the US Customs and Border Protection.
-Subjective exceptions are grouped into these baskets: humanitarian, public health response, national security, and economic.
-The March 2, 2021 effects specifically the economic national interest exception.
+The two Vice Consuls presented key changes in the national interest exception criteria introduced March 2, 2021.
+During the pandemic foreign nationals located in the UK, Ireland or Schengen areas were not been permitted to travel to the United States unless they fell into certain categories for exceptions.
+Objective exceptions were granted for students, spouses of US Citizens, parents of US citizen unmarried children, lawful permanent residents and their spouses and children, diplomats and crew members.
+Subjective exceptions existed as well, but had to be requested from a US consulate or embassy or authorized persons at the US Customs and Border Protection.
+Subjective exceptions were grouped into these baskets: humanitarian, public health response, national security, and economic.
+The March 2, 2021 guidance effected the economic national interest exception.

-The new guidance requires that the traveler be coming to the United States to provide vital support for critical infrastructure.
+The March 2, 2021 guidance required that the traveler be coming to the United States to provide vital support for critical infrastructure.

 There are 16 types of critical infrastructure outlined on the website of the Cybersecurity & Infrastructure Security Agency (CISA).
 There are also a lot of sub-categories.
 Critical infrastructure is thus so broad that this element of the new guidance will not be a significant hurdle for business travelers.

-The challenging element will be the vital support element.
-This is the biggest change in national interest exception adjudication guidance.
+The challenging element an any visa appointment request will be the vital support element.
 Vital support is given by people who sustain the supply and production chain.
 They may provide safety training, installation, acquisition, and maintenance services.
 They may also be the people who do inspections of physical items to close on major sales.
 Two examples were given during the presentation.
 (1) Someone needing to inspect an airplane before closing on an airplane purchase, and (2) A Norwegian specialist in salmon needing to come to inspect a farming facility for urgent health and safety of fish.
 There should be some urgency for the need to travel.
 The travel should have a hands-on inspection component.
 Senior executives coming to observe operations or hold meetings will be turned away.
 Such meetings will be considered routine operations travel, and will get a “no” on their national interest exception requests.

 Vital Support vs. Job Retention/ Job Creation

-Vital support is more important than job creation in making a request for a national interest exception.
+Vital support is more important than job creation in making any request.
 Major investment that will protect or create jobs is important and can rise to the level of being vital support for critical infrastructure.
-But otherwise, use job creation/ job retention as a secondary argument in making an national interest exception request.
+But otherwise, use job creation/ job retention as a secondary argument.

 The consular officers answered some Q & A at the end of their presentation.
 The following was clarified: